· · · ·

 Pick one as large as possible for the most impact!

-No Foyer Entryway- Enter Straight Into The Living Room
+No Foyer Entryway- Enter Straight Into The Living Room.
+Decor, design, storage and organization ideas.

 source